mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 ![Canone Web Interface. (source [@www-canone])]( ../figures/images/02-canone-tutorial4.png){
-  #fig:202-canone-gui width=60% }
+  #fig:202-canone-gui width=75% }

 GoTan (2012) [@gotan2012] is a project consisting of two modules, a server and a client.
 The server is a Groovy application that communicates directly with the Tango device servers.
 The GoTan server exposes a well documented RESTful API, which clients can use to access the devices.
-While the default client is also implemented in Groovy and cannot be easily ported to a browser enviroment, alternative client implementations are possible thanks to HTTP-based API.
-GoTan does not provide any frontend library to facilitate bulding of user interfaces for client applications.
+While the default client is also implemented in Groovy and cannot be easily ported to a browser enviroment, alternative client implementations are possible thanks to an HTTP-based API.
+GoTan does not provide any frontend library to facilitate building the user interfaces for client applications.

 Taurus Web (2013) [@taurusweb2013] project aims to bring Taurus' functionality to the web environment.
-Like competing projects, Taurus Web is also divided into a server and a client parts.
+Like the competing projects, Taurus Web is also divided into a server and a client parts.
 The server part is written in Python and exposes Tango devices over the WebSocket protocol.
 The client part offers the developers access the Tango devices using an API.
-There are no generic widgets available and dedicated UI components need to be implemented by the developers aiming to Taurus Web.
+There are no generic widgets available and dedicated UI components need to be implemented by the developers aiming to use Taurus Web.

 mTango [@mtango2016] is a two-tier client/server system that provides developers with a complete set of tools for building interactive, web-based and mobile